-Add metadata like descriptions and tags, as well as a customised thumbnail or customised design.
+Add metadata like descriptions and tags, as well as a custom thumbnail or custom design.

-To upload your video using your web browser, click the camera icon at the top right of your YouTube page.
-Sign in to your account, if you haven’t already and drag and drop your video into YouTube.
-Make sure that you add a title, description and tags.
+To upload your video using your web browser, click on the camera icon at the top right of your YouTube page.
+Sign in to your account, if you haven’t already, and drag and drop your video into YouTube.
+Be sure to add a title, description, and tags.

-Make sure that you share your video with your friends on other social media channels and encourage everyone to like and comment.
+Be sure to share your video with your friends on other social media channels and encourage everyone to like and comment.
 Likes and comments cause videos to trend.
 Make enough trending videos and you might just be able to quit your day job to become a full-time content creator.

 Do more with Adobe Premiere Rush.

 Create and edit video from anywhere—phone, tablet, and desktop.
 Edit and share for social your professional-looking videos.

 You might also be interested in…